Larsen, who threw only perfect World Series game, dies at 90

 In winning 2-0, the Yankees themselves only managed five hits against the Dodgers’ Sal Maglie, but scored on Mickey Mantle's home run and an RBI single by Hank Bauer.

-Larsen, selected MVP of the 1956 Series, survived two close calls.
+Larsen, selected MVP of the 1956 Series, had two close calls.
 In the second inning, Jackie Robinson hit a hard grounder that was deflected by third baseman Andy Carey to shortstop Gil McDougald, who threw out Robinson.
 In the fifth, Mantle ran down a long drive to left-center field by Gil Hodges.
 With two outs in the ninth, pinch-hitter Dale Mitchell took a third strike, completing the perfect game and sending catcher Yogi Berra dashing out from behind the plate to leap into Larsen's arms.
-It remains one of baseball’s most joyous images.

 "When Yogi Berra jumped on me and grabbed with the bear hug, my mind went completely blank," Larsen wrote in his autobiography.
 “I was under friendly attack ...
 I was swept into the dugout.”

+“Don’s perfect game is a defining moment for our franchise, encapsulating a storied era of Yankees success and ranking among the greatest single-game performances in Major League Baseball history," the Yankees said in a statement.
+"The unmitigated joy reflected in his embrace with Yogi Berra after the game’s final out will forever hold a secure place in Yankees lore.
+It was the pinnacle of baseball success and a reminder of the incredible, unforgettable things that can take place on a baseball field.”

 Born Aug.
-7, 1929 in Michigan City, Indiana, Larsen moved with his family to San Diego, where he went to Point Luma High School, the alma mater of another Yankees perfect game pitcher, David Wells.
+7, 1929, in Michigan City, Indiana, Larsen moved with his family to San Diego, where he went to Point Loma High School, the alma mater of another Yankees perfect game pitcher, David Wells.
 Larsen played basketball and baseball and was signed by the St. Louis Browns for a $500 bonus and $150 a month.

 After two minor league seasons, Larsen hurt his arm and then spent two years in the Army.
 He was promoted to the Browns in 1953 and moved with the team to Baltimore the following year.
 He struggled through his 3-21 season but two of the wins were against the Yankees, who insisted he be included in the trade that also brought pitching star Bob Turley to New York.